ash-project/ash/documentation/topics/advanced/writing-extensions.md

 Now in our resources instead of `use Ash.Resource`, we say `use MyApp.Resource`.

-Use `mix ash.gen.base_resource` to create one of these.:w
+Use `mix ash.gen.base_resource` to create one of these.

 This pattern is relatively limited, good for simple things like making sure that all of our resources use a particular extension.
 See the section above on extensions for the